-Anyone attached to the construction industry, working or supervising the site is expected to show the card to the client to confirm that he is fit to perform the desired job.
+Anyone attached to the construction industry, working or supervising the site, is expected to show the card to the client to confirm that they are fit to perform the desired job.
 Those who do not have the card may face rejection from the authorities.
 So, apply and get the card today to enjoy a smart entry in the construction industry.

 Cost of the CSCS Tests

-One of the finest things about the CSCS test is the affordability.
-You can declare your card for just £30 consisting of VAT.
+One of the finest things about the CSCS test is its affordability.
+You can declare your card for just £30, consisting of VAT.
 In truth, you could be fortunate enough to have a business that spends for the cost of the card.
 You need to also pay £19.50 for the Health, Safety and Environment Test.

 Taking The CSCS Test

-You will have 45 minutes to finish the test, and you must try and answer as lots of questions as possible.
+You will have 45 minutes to finish the test, and you must try and answer as many questions as possible.
 As we have already discussed, your test depends on the colour of the CSCS Card you are using for.
-Look here for test centres
+Look here for test centres.

 Studying For The CSCS Test